9 Ways to Show Your Love for the National Parks (Even When You’re Not There)

-A portion of the profits from these t-shirts, posters, and other merchandise goes to support U.S. national parks.
+A portion of the profits from these T-shirts, posters, and other merchandise supports U.S. national parks.

-As of late March 2020, though, several national parks—including Yosemite and Yellowstone—shuttered due to health concerns surrounding the spread of COVID-19.
-But in addition to visiting national parks virtually, you can still wear your park pride proudly and support the NPS at the same time by buying national parks merchandise from any of these companies.
+In addition to visiting a park IRL during National Park Week (April 16–24, 2022), you can also wear your park pride proudly and support the NPS at the same time by buying national parks merchandise from any of these companies.

 Load up your shopping cart—you’re helping a good cause.